aaronsaray/aaronsaray.com/_posts/2013-08-13-idea-codereviewwith-me.markdown

 - Ideas for Websites
 ---

 I had this idea about doing interactive screen share and code review.
-I wrote it about it [here](http://aaronsaray.com/blog/2013/07/16/would-you-find-value-in-a-one-on-one-video-code-review-session/) and even asked for feedback.
+I wrote it about it earlier and even asked for feedback.

 I got some pretty good feedback, but I didn't get a good enough response that made me want to follow through.